Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 What is Ring of Kerry in Ireland?

+You hear a lot about the ring road but what is the Ring of Kerry actually?
 Driving in a circle might not sound ideal, but circles are a whole lot better when it comes to the Ring of Kerry.
 A 179km circular route, the Ring of Kerry takes you around the Iveragh Peninsula in County Kerry Ireland; taking in a wide range of beautiful places along the way.

-It really is one of the best natural wonders of Europe!
+Ring of Kerry route really is one of the best natural wonders of Europe!

 Where is Ring of Kerry located?